munificent/craftinginterpreters/book/representing-code.md

 ```

 We can use that grammar to generate random breakfasts.
 Let's play a round and
 see how it works.
-By age-old convention, the game starts with the first in the
+By age-old convention, the game starts with the first rule in
-grammar, here `breakfast`.
-There are three productions for that, and we randomly
+the grammar, here `breakfast`.
+There are three productions for that, and we
-pick the first one.
+randomly pick the first one.
 Our resulting string looks like:

 ```text
 protein "with" bread
 ```

 We need to expand that first nonterminal, `protein`, so we pick a production for
 that.
-Let's again pick the first one:
+Let's pick:

 ```lox
 protein → protein "and" protein